-At Heart & Stroke, we aren’t a typical company or corporation.
+Heart & Stroke is a special type of company.
 We’re a foundation, a place that values championing health and has a bias for action as we tackle heart disease and stroke.
 Our mission is to promote health, save lives and enhance recovery.

 Who we need

-Heart & Stroke is adding bold, passionate, fearless and compassionate people to our dedicated teams across the country.
-We need analytical, creative, decisive, approachable people who are embedded in the community they live in with their families, neighbours and friends.
+Heart and Stroke is adding bold, passionate, fearless and compassionate people to our dedicated teams across the country.
+We need analytical, creative, decisive, approachable people who are embedded in the community they live in with their families, neighbours, and friends.
 People with unbounded energy, an understanding of how to nurture relationships and the commitment to help solve a massive problem.
-We’re hiring for a Coordinator, Community Fundraising Programs in our Port Coquitlam office.

 - Promoting the Heart & Stroke mission.